 On 25 February 2009 we were able to discover one of the rare dangerous near-Earth asteroids.
 2009 DM45 has a diameter of about 150 meters and approached the earth at a distance of only 5.7 times the Moon distance.
 It was the 5th discovery of a dangerous asteroid from a German observatory.

 The first minor planet, for which we submitted a naming proposal follows the name (204852) Frankfurt.
 It was published on 2009 April 9. in the Minor Planet Circular # 65714.

 The spanish Observatorio de la Sagra honored the two initiators of the Taunus Observatory astrometry project.
 The minor planets (185638) Erwin Schwab and (185639) Rainer Kling were named after them.
 On 2009 June 7. the new minor planet names were published in the Minor Planet Circular # 66244.

 On 2009 July 8.
 Stefan Karge, Rainer Kling, Erwin Schwab and Ute Zimmer received the Soemmerring-award of the association "Physikalischer Verein" for their work in "astrometry of solar system objects and the discoveries of asteroids".

 Numbered and named minor planets

-102 discoveries were finaly credited until March 2017 to the astronomers of the Taunus Observatory.
-With this discovery rate the Taunus Observatory is on 5th place of the German observatories (including the professional observatories).
+119 minor planets were discovered in the timespan from 2006 to 2011 (updated 2022-02-21) to the astronomers of the Taunus Observatory.
+With this discovery rate the Taunus Observatory is on 4th place of the German observatories (including the professional observatories).

 released Minor Planet Electronic Circulars